skorokithakis/stavros-notes/content/ardupilot/hd-osd-tool.md

    compute();
 </script>

-_(Many thanks to mfoos for writing this note.)_

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on March 13, 2023.
+Last updated on March 14, 2023.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>